CG Principle

 Investment Policy and Governance and Management Policy for Subsidiary, Associate Company or Joint Venture

-DownloadThe Board of Directors recognizes the basic rights of all shareholders (natural persons, juristic persons or institutional investors) by encouraging shareholders to exercise their rights: (i) the right to receive a share certificate and to purchase or repurchase by the Company’s sale or transfer of shares, (ii) the right to share in the profit/dividend of the Company, (iii) the right to consider and approve the remuneration for directors every year, (iv) the right to participate and vote in the shareholders’ meeting to elect or remove members of the Board, (v) the right to appoint the Company auditor and determine auditor’s compensation, and (vi) the right to make decisions on other transactions that create a major effect on the Company i.e. dividend payment, determination or amendments to the Company’s Articles of Association or the Company’s Memorandum of Association, capital increase or capital decrease, and approval of extraordinary transactions etc.
+DownloadThe Board of Directors recognizes the basic rights of all shareholders (natural persons, juristic persons or institutional investors) by encouraging shareholders to exercise their rights (i) the right to receive a share certificate and to purchase or repurchase by the Company’s sale or transfer of shares, (ii) the right to share in the profit/dividend of the Company, (iii) the right to consider and approve the remuneration for directors every year, (iv) the right to participate and vote in the shareholders’ meeting to elect or remove members of the Board, (v) the right to appoint the company’s auditor and determine auditor’s compensation, and (vi) the right to make decisions on other transactions that create a major effect on the Company i.e. dividend payment, determination or amendments to the Company’s Articles of Association or the Company’s Memorandum of Association, capital increase or capital decrease, and approval of extraordinary transactions etc.

-In 2024, to maintain the right to attend the annual general meeting of shareholders (“AGM”), the Company held the physical AGM on 22nd April 2024 at 14.00 hours at Infinity Room, 7th Floor, AETAS Lumpini Hotel, No. 1030/4 Rama IV Road, Tungmahamek, Sathorn, Bangkok.
+In 2025, to maintain the right to attend the annual general meeting of shareholders (“AGM”), the Company held the physical AGM on 21 April 2025 at 14.00 hours at Infinity Room, 7th Floor, AETAS Lumpini Hotel, No. 1030/4 Rama IV Road, Tungmahamek, Sathorn, Bangkok.

 Before the Annual General Meeting